Terms and Conditions

-FullStory, Inc. (“FullStory,” “we,” “us” or “our”) and the person or entity agreeing to these terms (“Customer” or “you”) would like to set out the general terms and conditions for (i) you to access and use the FullStory Services and provide Customer Data to FullStory and (ii) FullStory to provide the Services to you and use the Customer Data when performing the Services.
+These terms between FullStory, Inc. (“FullStory,” “we,” “us” or “our”) and the person or entity agreeing to these terms (“Customer” or “you”) set out the general terms and conditions for (i) you to access and use the FullStory Services and provide Customer Data to FullStory and (ii) FullStory to provide the Services to you and use the Customer Data when performing the Services.

-BY CLICKING ACCEPT, YOU ARE AGREEING TO THE TERMS IN THIS AGREEMENT.
-Customer and FullStory agree that this Agreement along with Customer’s order for the Services (“Order”) is effective on the date Customer orders the Services by clicking the “Accept” button as part of the ordering process, and accepts these terms.
+BY CLICKING ACCEPT, YOU ARE AGREEING TO THESE TERMS.
+These terms, along with Customer’s order for the Services (“Order”) take effect when you click the “Accept” button or similar check box presented to you as part of the sign-up process or when you first use the Services, whichever is earlier, and will remain in effect during the relevant Subscription Term or until terminated as specified in the Agreement.
 If you are entering into this Agreement on behalf of a company or other legal entity, you represent that you have the authority to commit the entity to the Agreement and the term “Customer” or “you” will refer to that entity.
 If you do not have this authority, are under the age of 18 or if you do not agree with the Agreement, you must not select the “Accept” button or accept these terms and you may not access or use the Services.

 In addition to the terms otherwise defined in this Agreement or an Order, the following terms have the definitions below: